 Can I upload directly to the root directory?
 Unlike uploading into a specific album, any photo uploaded to the root category will end up in a new album named "Incoming FTP".

 What can I do next?
-You can review our other uploaders or the import wizard.
+You can review our other uploaders or the basics of uploading.

 How do I use FTP safely?